 - Press and Quickly Release Volume Down Button,

-To Start iPhone, Again press Side button until Startup apple logo on the screen.
+To Start the iPhone, Again press the Side button until the Startup Apple logo on the screen.

-Repeating the same problem in Future again and again contact apple support in store.
+5th: Repeating the same problem in the future, again and again, contact apple support in-store.

-Windows PC: Check Apple mobile device Driver installed on the system.
+6th: Windows PC: Check Apple mobile device Driver installed on the system.
 Find “Device Manager” from the Bottom box, Under Universal Serial Bus controller > Apple Mobile Device USB Driver.
-If you found down arrow there, first update mobile device Driver manually.
+If you found a down arrow there, first update the mobile device Driver manually.

 Go to Apple Logo on Mac, Press-Hold on Alt key from keyboard & Click on Apple Logo.